You are here

 How Are Dropout Data Reported?
 Dropout data are reported annually to the Department by Colorado school districts.
 Dropout data are collected for grades 7-12, by school building and by district.
 Data are reported separately by sex, ethnicity/race, and grade level of students.

 District Level Data

-- Dropout Rates by Ethnicity, Gender, and Grade by District (PDF)
+- Dropout Rates by Gender, Instructional Program Service Type, Race/Ethnicity, and District (PDF)

-- Dropout Rates by Ethnicity, Gender, and Grade by District (XLS)
+- Dropout Rates by Gender, Grade, Race/Ethnicity, and District (XLS)